brandnewchoppa/gau-tensorflow/README.md

 > This repository is under developemnt, but please feel free to explore and provide any feedback or suggestions you may have. :construction:

 ## Clone to Google Colab
+Execute this shell snippet in a colab cell and import the module easily.
 ```shell
 !git clone https://github.com/brandnewchoppa/gau-tensorflow.git
 !mv /content/gau-tensorflow/gau_tensorflow .